- The Demand-Driven Institute has created the DDMRP concept, which began with Orlicky’s 3rd edition MRP Book’s perversion.

-The JIT meaning or JIT definition is the reduction of inventory so that the new inventory that replenishes the stocking level right before it is to be depleted.
+The JIT meaning or JIT definition is the reduction of inventory so that the new inventory replenishes the stocking level right before it is to be depleted.
 There is some debate as to technically this is when this happens.
-That is after safety stock has been partially depleted, but there are many different JIT practitioners, and they have differing opinions.
+After safety stock has been partially depleted, there are many different JIT practitioners, and they have differing opinions.

-The JIT definition of JIT meaning has several sub-areas.
-These JIT definition or JIT meaning includes just in time inventory and only in time manufacturing, JIT manufacturing or JIT production, which we will discuss further in the article.
+The JIT definition or JIT meaning has several sub-areas.
+These JIT definitions or JIT meaning includes just in time inventory and only in time manufacturing, JIT manufacturing, or JIT production, which we will discuss further in the article.

 Just in Time Inventory or JIT Inventory

-Just in time, inventory or JIT inventory is the minimization of inventory based on the concept that a smaller stocking level can be maintained and an increase in delivery frequency performed.
+In time, inventory or JIT inventory minimizes inventory based on the concept that a smaller stocking level can be maintained and an increase in delivery frequency performed.
 Quantification of the extra costs of the JIT inventory system is not part of the JIT method.
 The just in time inventory system or JIT inventory system is based upon philosophy, not based upon developing a body of evidence to support the move away from traditional inventory management.